-The village's robust transport system is always able to move any material one space from its location to an adjacent tile, directly connected by a road.
-To transport materials farther than just one space, you will need the help of your Donkeys.
-If materials land on a tile with one of your Donkeys on it, they can be moved once more to an adjacent tile connected by a road.
+The village's robust transport system is always able to move any material one space from its location to an adjacent tile, connected by a road.
+To transport materials farther, you will need the help of your Donkeys.
+If the materials land on a tile with one of your Donkeys on it, the Donkey aids in the transport of the material, moving the material once more to an adjacent tile connected by a road.
 If there is another one of your Donkeys on the next tile, the material can move once more.
-This keeps going until it lands on the tile where the Villager is taking the action (see example below).
+This keeps going until it lands on the tile where the action is taking place.